Statistical guarantees for denoising reflected diffusion models: Introduction

-for eigenpairs $(\lambda_j,e_j)_{j \in \N_0}$ of $-\nabla \cdot f\nabla$ with known growth behaviour.
-The statistical estimation of the potential $f$ based on such reflected diffusion data has been recently studied for low- and high-frequency observations in \cite{nickl23} and \cite{hoffmann22}, respectively.
-In the low-frequency statistical setting, the computational challenges arising from the semi-explicit nature of \eqref{eq:trans_dens} have been subsequently analysed in \cite{giordano24}.
-To get a grasp on the neural network approximation of the score obtained from \eqref{eq:trans_dens}, we therefore impose assumptions on the data distribution $\PP(X_0 \in \cdot)$ which in the technical setting of \cite{nickl23} provide a natural analogue to the three essential conditions assumed for the data distribution in the statistical analysis of unconstrained diffusion models alluded to above.
-More precisely, for $H^s_c(D)$ denoting the class of compactly supported Sobolev functions of order $s$ on $D$, we assume that \begin{enumerate}[label = ($\mathcal{H}$0), ref = ($\mathcal{H}$0)] \item there exist a nonnegative function $\tilde{p}_0 \in H^s_c(D)$, for $s \in \N \cap (d/2,\infty)$, and $\alpha > 0$ such that $\PP(X_0 \in \cdot)$ has a density given by $p_0 = \tilde{p}_0 + \alpha$. \end{enumerate} This simplifying assumption provides a strictly positive lower bound $\alpha > 0$ on the data distribution, while at the same time avoiding boundary issues associated with reflection thanks to $p_0 \in H^s_c(D)/\R$ and guaranteeing Hölder continuity of $p_0$ by the Sobolev smoothness condition $s > d/2$.
-Given the preceding discussion, our focus in this paper is therefore \emph{not} to optimise our initial data assumptions with regard to what is observed in practice for popular data sets.
+To get a grasp on the neural network approximation of the score obtained from \eqref{eq:trans_dens}, we impose assumptions on the data distribution $\PP(X_0 \in \cdot)$, which in the technical setting of \cite{nickl23} provide a natural analogue to the three essential conditions assumed for the data distribution in the statistical analysis of unconstrained diffusion models alluded to above.
+More precisely, let $H^s_c(D)$ be the class of compactly supported Sobolev functions of order $s$ on $D$, where we extend any function $\varphi \in H^s_c(D)$ to $\overline{D}$ by setting $\varphi\vert_{\partial D} = 0$.
+We assume that \begin{enumerate}[label = ($\mathcal{H}$0), ref = ($\mathcal{H}$0)] \item there exist a nonnegative function $\tilde{p}_0 \in H^s_c(D)$, for $s \in \N \cap (d/2,\infty)$, and $\alpha > 0$ such that $\PP(X_0 \in \cdot)$ has a density $p_0\colon \overline{D} \to [\alpha,\infty)$ given by $p_0 = \tilde{p}_0 + \alpha$. \end{enumerate} This simplifying assumption provides a strictly positive lower bound $\alpha > 0$ on the data distribution, while at the same time avoiding boundary issues associated with reflection thanks to $p_0 \in H^s_c(D)/\R$ and guaranteeing Hölder continuity of $p_0$ by the Sobolev smoothness condition $s > d/2$. { These conditions are directly comparable to the assumptions made on the data density $p_0$ in \cite{oko23}: \begin{itemize} \item in their unconstrained model, they allow the noising and denoising processes to leave the support $[-1,1]^d$ and assume a lower bound $p_0\vert_{[-1,1]^d} \geq \alpha > 0$.
+We enforce the support constraint by restricting the generative model to $\overline{D} = \supp p_0$ and therefore assume $p_0 = p_0\vert_{\overline{D}} \geq \alpha > 0$. \item \cite{oko23} assumes Besov smoothness $p_0 \in B^{s}_{p,q}$ for $s > (1/p -1/2) \vee 0$, with the additional restriction that $p_0$ is arbitrarily smooth near the boundary.
+Since $H^s = B^s_{2,2}$, our Sobolev assumption on $p_0$ is more restrictive, and our requirement that $s > d/2$ implies continuity of $p_0$.
+For the particular case $p=q=2$, however, \cite{oko23} impose no restrictions on the smoothness parameter $s > 0$.
+We enforce arbitrary smoothness close to the boundary in a specific way by modelling $p_0$ as the shift of a compactly supported function on the open domain $D$. \end{itemize} } Given the preceding discussion, our focus in this paper is therefore \emph{not} to optimise our initial data assumptions with regard to what is observed in practice for popular data sets.
 We rather opt for a set of conditions that shares common principles with previous studies for standard DDMs, but allows us to highlight the central mathematical ideas for score approximation in the reflected setting and to develop a fairly compact approximation theory that we regard as a versatile starting point for future statistical investigations.

 Given \ref{ass:init}, the score can be written as